July 10, 2022

 Visit The Minack Theatre Website

-St Michael's Mount have made some changes to how they are allowing visitors onto the island this Summer.
+St Michael's Mount have made some changes to how they are allowing visitors onto the island.
 It used to be you could walk over the causeway and visit the cafe and shop without having to have tickets.
 Dogs used to be welcome in these areas too.
 Not anymore!

-Between 1st April to 30th September, you can only access the island with tickets.
+Between 1st April to 30th September, you can only access the island with tickets and there is a no dogs rule.

-Between October and March access to the harbour and village is free for everyone during opening hours.
+Between October and March access to the harbour and village is free for everyone during opening hours and you can take your dogs over.

 Opening Times